snacktavish/TreeUpdatingComparison/TreeUpdating.md

 The consensus aligned sequence for each run is saved in output_dir/combine_and_infer/seqname_align.fas (Where 'seqname' is the filename stub of the reads).

-In the EP_demo folder is a really simple script that counts the differences between aligned sequences in fastas files.
+In the Neisseria_demo folder is a really simple script that counts the differences between aligned sequences in fastas files.

 ```
     python diff_counter.py <path_to_seq1> <path_to_seq2>